fgregg/fgregg.github.io/thoughts/shared_services.md

 # Police, Public Safety, and Criminal Justice

-Nationally, we are in the beginning phase of a new civil rights movement focused on the how we police people of colors.
-In our city and state, the forces of this movement are well developed.
+Nationally, we are in the beginning phase of a new civil rights movement about how we police people of color.
+In our city and state, the currents of this movement are strong.

-* A fiscal crisis that can let traditional law and order politicians be "smart on crime" and support alternative policies to current, expensive public safety policies.
+* A fiscal crisis that lets traditional law and order politicians be "smart on crime" and support alternative policies to current, expensive public safety policies.
 * Active, public effort by the County and Sheriff to reduce